Levak/warfacebot/README.md

    ...
    ```

-5. Repeat the point 4 for every bot you wish to boot up in another terminal.
+5. Repeat the step 4 for every bot you wish to boot up in another terminal.

 6. The bot replies to any **follow** requests sent from the game to that
 account.